Coffee Roasting Exhaust Systems

 - The cooling stage.
 As the coffee beans move from the roaster to the cooling tray, both particulates generated during roasting and heat from the drum need to be collected and conveyed through ductwork as exhaust or to a collector for filtering prior to exhaust.

 Because types of ductwork needed for these applications varies, it is important to have a coffee roasting duct system that provides the right combination of versatility, seal and heat tolerance.
+NOTE: Please consult your authorities having local jurisdiction regarding "clearance to combustibles" and other code requirements.
+When ducting is traveling through a building envelope, or near combustibles, single wall ducting may need modifications (shielding or double wall segments).

 Types of ducting used for roasting coffee